tbali0524/playground-dvtfkqgd/markdowns/fs.md

 ## Other characteristics

-Collections are usually very important in F#, here are some points worth noting :
+Collections are usually very important in F#, here are some points worth noting:

 - `Lists` in F# are very different from their C# counterpart.
 They are immutable singly-linked lists designed for enumeration, but _not_ for direct indexing (you can, but performance will be horrendous).
 - `Arrays` are your usual fixed-size contiguous-memory fast access collections.
 They are not immutable however.
 Note that we used an array map call in our example with `Array.map`.
 - `Sequences` are an abstraction that represents a collection, which doesn't care about how the collection is implemented under the hood.
 They are also _Lazy_, making them very similar to `IEnumerable` in C#.
 We also used a map call on a sequence in our example, but this time it was with `Seq.map`.